 Look at the sustained winds and afternoon trends.
 Small boats generally prefer winds under 15 knots.

-- Today’s Reality: Inshore has a comfortable NW wind at 10 knots.
+- Example: Inshore has a comfortable NW wind at 10 knots.
 Offshore pushes up to 15 knots.
 This is manageable for most small vessels, but it will be noticeably choppier the further out you go.

 3.Apply the ‘Steepness Rule’ to Waves: The Ultimate Safety Test.